There are many things you can do to slow or stop hair loss. But what to do depends on the reason why you’re losing your hair.

 19. Essential oils

 Essential oils may help reduce hair loss.
-A 1998 study divided 86 people with alopecia areata into two groups, one of which cedarwood oil mixed with lavender and rosemary into their scalps.
+A divided 86 people with alopecia areata into two groups, one of which cedarwood oil mixed with lavender and rosemary into their scalps.
 After seven months, 43 percent of that group showed improvement in their condition.

 Other essential oils to consider include lavender, lemongrass, and peppermint.
 Try mixing couple drops of any or all of these oils with a couple tablespoons of carrier oil, like jojoba or grapeseed, and apply to the scalp for 10 minutes before washing.